 (2) Effect of Notice; Bonds Due.
-If an unconditional notice of redemption has been given and not rescinded, or if the conditions set forth in a conditional notice of redemption have been satisfied or waived, the Bonds or portions of Bonds to be redeemed shall, on the redemption date, become due and payable at the redemption price therein specified, and, if the Registrar then holds sufficient funds to pay such Bonds at the redemption price, then from and after such date such Bonds or portions of Bonds shall cease to bear interest.
+If an unconditional notice of redemption has been given and not resonded, or if the conditions set forth in a conditional notice of redemption have been satisfied or waived, the Bonds or portions of Bonds to be redeemed shall, on the redemption date, become due and payable at the redemption price therein specified, and, if the Registrar then holds sufficient funds to pay such Bonds at the redemption price, then from and after such date such Bonds or portions of Bonds shall cease to bear interest.
 Upon surrender of such Bonds for redemption in accordance with said notice, such Bonds shall be paid by the Registrar at the redemption price.
 Installments of interest due on or prior to the redemption date shall be payable as herein provided for payment of interest.
 All Bonds which have been redeemed shall be canceled by the Registrar and shall not be reissued.

-- (3) Additional Notice.
+(3) Additional Notice.
 In addition to the foregoing notice, further notice shall be given by the District as set out below, but no defect in said further notice nor any failure to give all or any portion of such further notice shall in any manner defeat the effectiveness of a call for redemption if notice thereof is given as above prescribed.
-Each further notice of redemption given hereunder shall contain the information required above for an official notice of redemption plus (i) the CUSIP numbers of all Bonds being redeemed; (ii) the date of issue of the Bonds as originally issued; (iii) the rate of interest borne by each Bond being redeemed; (iv) the maturity date of each Bond being redeemed; and (v) any other descriptive information needed to identify accurately the Bonds being redeemed.
-Each further notice of redemption may be sent at least 20 days before the redemption date to each party entitled to receive notice pursuant to a Continuing Disclosure Certificate and with such additional information as the District shall deem appropriate, but such mailings shall not be a condition precedent to the redemption of such Bonds. - (d) Amendment of Notice Provisions.
+Each further notice of redemption plus (i) the CUSIP numbers of all Bonds being redeemed; (ii) the date of issue of the Bonds as originally issued; (iii) the rate of interest borne by each Bond being redeemed; (iv) the maturity date of each Bond being redeemed; and (v) any other descriptive information needed to identify accurately the Bonds being redeemed.
+Each further notice of redemption date to each party entitled to receive notice oprusuant to a Continuing Disclosure Certificate and with such additional information as the District shall deem appropriate, but such mailings shall not be a condition precedent to the redemption of such Bonds.

+(d) Amendment of Notice Provisions.
 The foregoing notice provisions of this Section 3.3, including, but not limited to, the information to be included in redemption notices and the persons designated to receive notices, may be amended by additions, deletions and changes in order to maintain compliance with duly promulgated regulations and recommendations regarding notices of redemption of municipal securities.